xDiste/micro-Bash/README.md

 # micro-Bash

-Bash in C with basic functionality
+Bash in C with simple functionality